orbitinghail/graft/DESIGN.md

 ## Checkpointing
 Checkpointing a Volume involves picking a LSN to checkpoint at and producing a complete image of the Volume at that LSN.
 It replaces any single-LSN segments at the specified LSN for the Volume.

 Checkpoints are created whenever a configurable amount of data has changed since the last checkpoint.
 The MetaStore issues and monitors checkpoint jobs.
-The jobs run in the background on the PageStore.

 Checkpoint Job Algorithm:
 ```
 1. retrieve metadata of last checkpoint (may be multiple segments)
 2. retrieve metadata of all changes since checkpoint
 3. for any unchanged segments from previous checkpoint, simply re-emit those segments at the checkpoint LSN
-4. rewrite any changed segments by merging in offsets
+4. rewrite any changed segments by merging in new offsets
 5. emit changed segments at checkpoint LSN
 6. commit checkpoint to MetaStore
 ```

+We will keep around multiple checkpoints for a Volume in order to support some configurable amount of history.
+The Metastore is responsible for truncating history based on each volume's configuration.

+## Garbage Collection
+Once a segment is no longer referenced by any commit it can be deleted.
+A grace period will be used to provide safety while we gain confidence in the correctness of the system.
+To do this we can mark a segment for deletion with a timestamp, and then only delete it once the grace period has elapsed.

+## API Keys
+For now we will proceed without authentication.
+Eventually, the MetaStore will manage API keys, and associate them with Organizations.
+Authentication across the distributed system will be handled via Signed Tokens to ensure that the PageStore and MetaStore can validate tokens without centralized communication.

 # PageStore